singer-io/getting-started/BEST_PRACTICES.md

 connect to its data source, find the list of streams available, and print out a document listing each stream along with the discovered schema.
 The discovery output should go to STDOUT, and it should be the only thing written to STDOUT.
-If the `--discovered` flag is supplied, a tap should not emit any RECORD, SCHEMA, or STATE messages.
+If the `--discover` flag is supplied, a tap should not emit any RECORD, SCHEMA, or STATE messages.

 The format of the discovery output is as follows.
 The top level is an object, with a single key called "streams", that points to a map where